Cigar Review – Cult Profile Robusto

 Cult cigars are a boutique brand brought to us by well-known humidor and cigar accessory distributor Quality Importers and TACASA of Esteli, Nicaragua, a cigar company whose primary focus is on quality rather than quantity.
 This new brand has been getting a good amount of exposure around the interwebs for about a year or so now, and it seemed overdue that I light one up for review.
 Today I finally cracked into a sample of the new Cult Profile Robusto (4 3/8 x 54.)

 The cigar was solidly filled beneath a clean, smooth, and shiny Habano wrapper with an ample double cap up top.
-After hitting it with the bullet punch, pre-light draws revealed a taste of light and lemony citrus, and a bit of sweet and mild tobacco flavor.
+After hitting it with the bullet punch, pre-light draws revealed a taste of light and lemony citrus, and a bit of sweet and mellow tobacco flavor.

 The Robusto started off buttery smooth with notes of coffee and nuts.
 I was getting plenty of silky smoke in each puff, and ensuing draws brought about a tinge of spice and a slight sweetness on the finish.